ginesthoii/JS-HTML-CSS-Mini-Projects/README.md

-# JS-Mini-Projects
+# JS-HTML-CSS-Mini-Projects

-A growing collection of small, self-contained JavaScript projects.
+A growing collection of small, self-contained JavaScript, HTML, CSS projects.
 Each project lives in its own folder with its own `index.html`, `style.css`, and `index.js`, so you can run them directly in your browser.